Port Covington: Sagamore

 Some local residents are concerned with the adverse environmental impact the project will have on an already unstable region.

 Other Baltimoreans are concerned that the economic impact of the development will only benefit a segment of the population, leaving behind the city's poorer, economically depressed communities.
 At an August 2016 city council work session to discuss the potential project, tempers brewed.
 A local clergy member and community organizer said, "The city really should not be in the business of subsidizing affluent enclaves, especially one year after the unrest."
 An attorney for Sagamore Development reportedly bristled, and later offered that the project, which would include "world class" kayak facilities, would be available to the black community as well: "I'm fairly sure that African-Americans kayak too."
 Another pastor and community activist shouted in response, "This is for rich white people!
 You want it, you pay for it yourself!"

 Community groups have called for public financing to be linked to guarantees for a public profit-sharing agreement and financing for schools to cover potential loss of $315 million in funding over 40 years for Baltimore schools.
 Advocates have also called for more affordable housing as part of the development, and lowering the size of the proposed TIF to cover only required infrastructure development, not additional amenities such as kayak landings.

 Construction officially began on the first phase of the development on May 13, 2019.
-The project is now overseen by Weller Development, headed by Marc Weller, a partner in Sagamore Development.
-In 2017, the New York investment bank Goldman Sachs invested $233 million and became a partner in the Port Covington project.
+Oversight is now provided by Mark Weller of Weller Development who was also a Sagamore Development partner.
+Goldman Sachs became a partner in 2017 with a $233 million investment.

+Under Armour

+Under Armour, the original sponsor of the development and anchor tenant, suffered setbacks from the mid-2010s through the COVID-19 pandemic.
+Since much of their merchandise is manufactured abroad, their future is uncertain because of Trump's tariffs.
+Their originally planned corporate headquarters has been scaled back.

+As of 2025 Under Armour's campus includes a retail, office and fitness center in a 280,000 sqft building, a stadium, a 170,000 sqft building of offices in the former Sam's Club which closed in late 2007 and the former Walmart building, which was vacated in 2016.